XCRESS/hrms/plan.md

   After Each Phase

-  1. Test main workflows: Login → Check-in → Employee list → Leave request
+  1. Test main workflows: Login → Check-in → Employee list → Leave request (will do myself)
-  2. Check mobile experience: Use phone to test critical flows
+  2. Check mobile experience: Use phone to test critical flows (myself)
-  3. Verify no regressions: Old functionality still works
+  3. Verify no regressions: Old functionality still works (for you to check)
-  4. Check error handling: Try invalid inputs, network failures
+  4. Check error handling: Try invalid inputs, network failures (for you to check)
-  5. Monitor bundle size: Should get smaller, not larger
+  5. Monitor bundle size: Should get smaller, not larger (for you to check improtant!)

   Success Metrics to Track